706-419-3883

 Six Factors that Affect Your Vitamin D Status

-A number of factors can affect the amount of vitamin D synthesized in the skin.
-18 Any of these factors can affect the amount of vitamin D circulating in our bloodstream.
-For example:
+A number of factors can affect the amount of vitamin D synthesized in the skin.18 Any of these factors can affect the amount of vitamin D circulating in our bloodstream.

 Exposure to Sunshine